hound-search/hound/README.md

     go get github.com/etsy/hound/cmds/...
     ```

-2. Create a [config.json](config-example.json) with your list of repositories.
+2. Create a [config.json](config-example.json) at the root of your GOPATH with your list of repositories.

 3. Run the Hound server with `houndd` and you should see output similer to:
 ````